MichaelLapshin/unibar-back-end/README.md

 # UniBar Back-End

+## Standards
+- UTC time is assumed to be the time format.

 ## Logging into AWS EC2
 Use the AWS console to access the EC2 instance an open a terminal session to it.